Parents & Students

-Skyline students go to Louisburg DCTC.
-Interested sophomores must submit an application in the spring for approval to go to Votech during their junior and senior year.
+Skyline students go to DCTC.
+Interested sophomores must submit an application in the spring for approval to go to DCTC during their junior and senior year.

-The following requirements must be met to qualify to attend the Dallas County Career Center:
+The following requirements must be met to qualify to attend the Dallas County Technical Center:

 1. Cumulative GPA of 2.50 or higher